Sharp bounds for fractional operator with $L^{\alpha,r'}$-H\"ormander conditions: Sparse domination for

-Given a cube $Q\in \R$, we denote by $\mathcal{D}(Q)$ the family of all dyadic cubes with respect $Q$, that is, the cube obtained subdividing repeatedly $Q$ and each of its descendant into $2^n$ subcubes of the same side lengths.
+Given a cube $Q\in \R$, we denote by $\mathcal{D}(Q)$ the family of all dyadic cubes respect to $Q$, that is, the cube obtained subdividing repeatedly $Q$ and each of its descendant into $2^n$ subcubes of the same side lengths.

 Given a dyadic family $\mathcal{D}$ we say that a family $\mathscr{S}\subset \mathcal{D}$ is a $\eta$-sparse family with $0<\eta<1$, if for every $Q\in \mathscr{S}$, there exists a measurable set $E_Q\subset Q$ such that $\eta|Q|\leq |E_Q|$ and the family $\{E_Q\}_{Q\in \mathscr{S}}$ are pairwise disjoint.